ninezerozeronine/chip-computer/sphinx_docs/modules/clock.rst

 The 555 astable circuit used does not always output a signal with an even duty cycle.
 To fix this, the output from the 555 is fed into the clock of a JK flip flop configured to toggle.
-This halves the frequency of the astable output but guaranatees it's at a 50% duty cycle.
+This halves the frequency of the astable output but guarantees it's at a 50% duty cycle.

 Block diagram
 ^^^^^^^^^^^^^